Landfall9029/lex-eft-dma-radar/README.md

 # Lex's EFT DMA Radar Fork

+## I will try to add some tweaks I find useful and push it to the main repo and pray that they add it.
+For now I started with the custom font uploader/remover button in the settings (gear icon)

+Please note that I am not a professional coder and will never claim to be.
+I just vibe code and read im able to read codes but not make it myself.
+Official improvement from the devs will be needed.

 ## How do I start using this?
 1. Download & extract the solution
 2. Open solution with visual studio